yushiangfu/study-notes/02-d-address-space.md

 Usually, backing stores such as drives work relatively slowly compared to the operation in memory, and the page cache is designed to solve the problem.
 Applications can operate data smoothly in memory while the kernel handles the read, write, and sync action toward the storage.

+The management data structure is **xarray**, renamed from the **radix tree** because it acts like a resizable array and has an index-based lookup.
+Each node contains a fixed number of pointers that point to either:

+- nowhere
+- next level node
+- end leaf, usually **page**

 ```
                                    xarray
                                (or radix tree)